A School Day That Redefined Safety

 A Shift in National Awareness

 Before Columbine, school violence was often treated as isolated.
+Long-Term Impact of Crime.

 After it, it became systemic.